Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Badgers have been favored by 3 points or more five times this season and have covered the spread in two of them.

-- Wisconsin's games this year have hit the over two times in six opportunities (33.3%).
+- Wisconsin's games this year have hit the over on two of six set point totals (33.3%).

-- The Badgers put up 19.7 points per game, 5.7 more than the Boilermakers give up per contest (14).
+- The Badgers average 19.7 points per game, 5.7 more than the Boilermakers allow per contest (14).

 - When Wisconsin puts up more than 14 points, it is 2-2 against the spread and 3-1 overall.

-- Wisconsin is 2-3 against the spread and 3-2 overall when the team amasses more than 294.8 yards.
+- Wisconsin is 2-3 against the spread and 3-2 overall when the team piles up more than 294.8 yards.

 - This year, the Badgers have turned the ball over 15 times, nine more than the Boilermakers' takeaways (6).